 Wisconsin Blue Book (Wisconsin Legislative Reference Bureau)

 Wisconsin's answer to the statistical abstract is the Blue Book, published by the Legislative Reference Bureau.
 The series began in 1853 and is currently published on a biennial basis.
-The statistical section of the Blue Book is just one chapter of 12, comprising about a quarter of the total.
-The Blue Book also includes biographies and photos of Wisconsin elected officials, the text of the Wisconsin state constitution, and in-depth description of Wisconsin governmental structure and function.
-Older editions back to 1995-1996 are available from the site as well.
-The online version is available solely in PDF, and print copies are distributed for free to Wisconsin libraries and schools, and for a low cost to individuals.
+The Blue Book also includes statistics, biographies and photos of Wisconsin elected officials, the text of the Wisconsin state constitution, and in-depth description of Wisconsin governmental structure and function.
+The online version is available solely in PDF.

 World Values Survey (World Values Study Group)

 The World Values Survey (WVS) is a worldwide investigation of sociocultural and political change.
 It is conducted by a network of social scientists at leading universities all around the world.
 The survey is performed on nationally representative samples in almost 100 countries which contain almost 90 percent of the world's population, using a common questionnaire.
 WVS has been carried out since 1981.
 Data files are available for download in comma delimited, SPSS SAV, R, and STATA formats (free registration required).
 The site also includes an online data analysis module, allowing users to select countries and samples for browsing data.
 Its cartographical view provides a different view of results and allows users to get indicators useful to build rankings.
 Maps are displayed for indicators built for each variable.

 (Back to the Crossroads Search main page)